mitsuhiko/lucumr/2010/12/5/not-so-stupid-template-languages.rst

 I suppose the macro part there is written especially with Jinja2 in mind there because I know very few templating systems calling things “macros”.
-In fact, the only reason Jinja2 calls it's functions “macros” is that “enddef” sounded stupid as a keyword and “endfunction” was past the threshold of keyword lengths I was happy with.
+In fact, the only reason Jinja2 calls its functions “macros” is that “enddef” sounded stupid as a keyword and “endfunction” was past the threshold of keyword lengths I was happy with.